Dsazz/mcp-jira/src/features/jira/README.md

 3. Implement the tool class extending BaseTool
 4. Update `register-tools.ts` to register your new tool

-### Adding a New Formatter

-1. Create a new formatter class in `formatters/`
-2. Implement the `Formatter<T>` interface
-3. Use the formatter in your tools

 ## Testing

 Each component is designed to be testable in isolation: